 12. The fixture list shall be drawn up by the Secretary.
-Where a club has two or more teams in the same division, as far as practicable, those teams will not be scheduled to play against one other during the final two fixtures of the season.
-Any re-scheduling of fixtures should take account of this requirement.
+Where a club has two or more teams in the same division, one match date where those teams oppose one another will be scheduled by the League Secretary during April or May.

-The winner of the above match would be Epworth with 84 games to 69.
+The winner of the above match would be Haxey 59 to 56.

 14. The management committee, elected at each AGM, shall be comprised of a Chairperson, Secretary, Treasurer, and three other members.